mkorangestripe/linux/linux-notes/networking-diagnostics.md

 # Listen for icmp traffic:
 tcpdump icmp

-# Listen for both icmp and arp traffic:
-tcpdump "icmp or arp"

 # Capture 100 packets from the host and write to file.
 This does not seem to capture CDP info.
 tcpdump host 192.168.1.110 -w capture.cap -c 100